Connect with others who understand.

 What Causes Shortness of Breath in Pulmonary Arterial Hypertension?

-Understanding why shortness of breath happens with PAH is essential for understanding how treatments can help.
+Learning why shortness of breath happens with PAH can help you understand how treatments may work.

-PAH is a type of pulmonary hypertension that occurs when pulmonary arteries become thicker and narrower.
-Pulmonary arteries are the blood vessels that carry oxygen-poor blood from the heart to the lungs.
-If the pulmonary arteries get too thick and narrow, blood flow between the heart and lungs gets blocked, and blood pressure in the lungs rises.
+PAH is a type of pulmonary hypertension that affects the pulmonary arteries (arteries in the lungs).
+Pulmonary arteries are the blood vessels that carry oxygen-poor blood from your heart to your lungs.
+In PAH, the pulmonary arteries become too thick and narrow, slowing blood flow.
+This makes it harder for blood to flow between the heart and the lungs.
+As a result, pressure builds up in the lungs.

-That increased blood pressure means that the right side of the heart must work harder to pump blood to your lungs.
-The extra strain can eventually lead to heart failure.
+High blood pressure in the lungs makes the right side of the heart work harder to pump blood through the narrowed arteries.
+Over time, this extra work can lead to heart failure.

 • Dizziness